MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-CNTKTextFormat-Reader.md

 ```
 * Sequence classification: Sequences mapped to a single label.
 Sequences are aligned vertically; The "class" label can occur in any line that has the same sequenceId.

+> [!NOTE]
-NOTE: At the moment the number of lines must not exceed the length of the longest sequence.
+> At the moment the number of lines must not exceed the length of the longest sequence.
 This means that the label cannot appear on a line on its own.
 This is an implementation detail that will be lifted in the future.

 ```
 0 |word 234:1 |class 3:1
 0 |word 123:1